BlueMona/desktop-release-builder/README.md

 Overrides repository name (`--overrides`) can contain a branch name after '#', for example: `PeerioTechnologies/whitelabel#branch`.

-To specify version suffix, add `--versioning` argument, for example, to turn version `v3.0.0` from `package.json` into `v3.0.0-staging`, specify `--versioning staging`.

 Overrides repository must contain two items:

 * `json-overrides.json` lists overrides that will be merged into the specified